zeppe-lin/pkgsrc-system/README.md

 --------
 This directory contains system pkgsrc collection.
-This collection contains build scripts and files for the packages required for minimal Zeppe-Lin installation on real hardware.
-It contains loaders, filesystems, servers, and so on.
+This collection contains build scripts and files for the packages required for minimal Zeppe-Lin installation on real hardware: loaders, filesystems, hw-monitors, servers, and so on.
 Packages in this collection depends **only** on the core pkgsrc collection.

 This distribution was originally forked from CRUX ports as of version